16.355 Software Engineering Concepts

-Sept.
-5: Introducing The Problem
+Feb.
+10: Introducing The Class and Problem

 Leveson, The Therac-25 Accident (pdf)